Stable Events 2026 Site Safety Induction

 • The use of alcohol or drugs is strictly prohibited for any person working or driving

-• Do not use hazard lights unless you are signalling a hazard
+• DO NOT use hazard lights unless you are a stationary hazard

 • Motorbikes and Quads are not allowed as site vehicles.
-Helmets must be worn if a bike is used for your commute to wor
+Helmets must be worn if a bike is used for your commute to work

 • Only drivers with clean licenses and approved by Organisers Office can drive vehicles supplied by the event